Adbenchly Tools →

 ROAS vs ROI

 ROAS only compares revenue to ad spend.
 ROI accounts for your product/operating costs: ROI = (Profit − Spend) ÷ Spend.
-You can have a strong ROAS yet a negative ROI if margins are thin — which is why the calculator lets you enter a profit margin.
+You can have a strong ROAS yet a negative ROI if margins are thin — which is why this ROI & ROAS calculator lets you enter a profit margin.

 Frequently Asked Questions